Classroom Guidelines

 Single Class Cancellation Policy (due to weather, etc.)

 In the event of an emergency or inclement weather during the week, Fig Tree will follow the lead of NYC Public Schools: if public school is in session, Fig Tree classes will be held.
 For Sunday classes, Fig Tree will be in session unless roads and/ or subways are out of order.
+If a class is cancelled due to inclement weather or emergency, students in that class are welcome to come to a different class in the same curricular week for a make-up.
+Fig Tree will communicate cancellations via email, with as much notice as possible.

 Student Illness